What is LASIK?

 No, the actual procedure does not hurt.
 Anesthetic drops are administered before the surgery begins.
 Some patients may experience discomfort during the first 12 to 36 hours after the procedure.
 Some patients describe the feeling as a lash in the eye or something under a contact lens.
 Medications are available if you are concerned about this possibility.
 An oral sedative is given 30 minutes prior to the procedure to help you relax.

 Your next step is to learn about your laser vision correction needs.
-Call or text Anna, our LASIK Coordinator, at 479-414-9797 between 7am and 7pm Monday-Friday to schedule your free LASIK consultation with McDonald Eye Associates.
+Please call 479.521.2555 between 8am and 4pm Monday-Friday to schedule your free LASIK consultation with McDonald Eye Associates.
 We are committed to helping you make an informed decision.